- Year of study: Two semesters, fall and spring, project trip in the second semester.

 - document knowledge of cultural exchange and the use of music in aid programmes

-Prior to traveling abroad, tuition will consist of lectures and classes on cultural traditions, social conditions and studies of earlier musical projects in aid programmes.
-Tuition will also consist of group gatherings for trying out and preparing teaching materials, and rehearsing concert repertoire for the project trip.
+Prior to travelling abroad, tuition will consist of lectures and classes on cultural traditions, social conditions and studies of earlier musical projects in aid programmes.
+Tuition will also consist of group gatherings for trying out and preparing teaching materials and rehearsing concert repertoire for the project trip.

-The trip will take place in the second semester and will last 7-10 days.
-When traveling, students will learn about teaching practices, musical outreach and communication practices and meetings between musicians.
+The trip will take place in the second semester and will last 7–10 days.
+When travelling, students will learn about teaching practices, musical outreach and communication practices and meetings between musicians.

-- 8 hours of outreach and music communication
+- Eight hours of outreach and music communication

-- 4 hours entailing a dress rehearsal of the concert repertoire and presentation of the project plan
+- Four hours entailing a dress rehearsal of the concert repertoire and presentation of the project plan

 - Participation in all parts of the course is mandatory.
-Students are expected to prepare, rehearse and work with other students before classes and before traveling abroad.
+Students are expected to prepare, rehearse and work with other students before classes and before travelling abroad.

 - Students will hand in an individual report of approx. 2000 words after the project trip.

-All course requirements must be approved prior to obtaining final assessment.
+All course requirements must be approved prior to obtaining a final assessment.

 Assessment is based on learning objectives.
-Final assessment is given as a pass/fail mark, which is determined by the course coordinator based on each student’s level of achievement throughout the course period.
+The final assessment is given as a pass/fail mark, which is determined by the course coordinator based on each student’s level of achievement throughout the course period.